 Macho has always been in charge of the fields and the trees have always looked amazing.
 Over the past four years, Kevin has been dialing in the processing and the quality has reached new heights - over the past couple of years the coffee has been amazing.
 Here’s more on the backstory.

 The Santa Rosa region of Tarrazu is brimming with great coffee potential.
 The farm elevations are high, the weather promotes slow maturation, even drying and most of the farms have young, healthy trees.
 The tricky part is converting this potential into a consistently good coffee.
 This is where Gelbert Naranjo and his father Efrain aka “Macho” separated themselves from the pack.

-Ten years ago, before the father and son duo started their own processing, Gelbert knew that the farm had incredible potential, but he couldn’t convince his father to invest in mounting their own mill.
-So Gelbert used his own savings to purchase all of the processing equipment without Macho’s knowledge and presented it to him, saying, “Here dad, now there is no risk.
+Twelve years ago, before the father and son duo started their own processing, Gelbert knew that the farm had incredible potential, but he couldn’t convince his father to invest in mounting their own mill.
+So, Gelbert used his own savings to purchase all of the processing equipment without Macho’s knowledge and presented it to him, saying, “Here dad, now there is no risk.
 Let’s do this”.
 So, in 2011, Macho and Gelbert processed their own coffee for the first time.

-This green coffee was frozen immediately on arrival in Calgary, to preserve freshness.
+As always, this green coffee was frozen immediately on arrival in Calgary, to preserve freshness.